-Industrialization at the end of the 19th century and the start of mass production before world war 1 created a need to control and to produce quality.
+Industrialization at the end of the 19th century and the start of mass production at the beginning of the 20th century created a need to control and to produce quality.

 Both Walter A. Shewhart (inventor of PDCA and statistical control) and later his disciple Edward Deming (Deming wheel = PDCA) used the scientific approach (both were trained physicists) to solve problems and to control quality: